 She became director and joined the UI School of Music faculty in July 2019.

-A Wisconsin native, Dr. Walker's early training was with Frances Karp (Madison, WI) and Penelope Cecchini (UW-Eau Claire, Bachelor of Music).
-An active solo and collaborative pianist, Dr. Walker has performed in hundreds of concerts throughout the continental U.S., Hawaii, western Europe, and South Korea.
-Highlights include a residency in Yangon, Myanmar, a recital and teaching tour in Seoul, an appearance as the Conference Artist for the Wisconsin State Music Teachers Association convention, solo recitals and lecture-recitals in Pennsylvania, Indiana, Georgia and West Virginia, and concerto performances by Rachmaninoff, Shostakovich, Grieg and Beethoven.
+A Wisconsin native, Walker's early training was with Frances Karp (Madison, Wisconsin) and Penelope Cecchini (University of Wisconsin-Eau Claire, Bachelor of Music).
+An active solo and collaborative pianist, Walker has performed in hundreds of concerts throughout the continental U.S., Hawaii, western Europe, and South Korea.
+Highlights include a residency in Yangon, Myanmar, a recital and teaching tour in Seoul, an appearance as the Conference Artist for the Wisconsin State Music Teachers Association convention, solo recitals and lecture-recitals in Pennsylvania, Indiana, Georgia, and West Virginia, and concerto performances by Rachmaninoff, Shostakovich, Grieg and Beethoven.

-Dr. Walker was recently selected for the College Music Society’s Presidential Task Force on Leading Change (a two-year appointment of 20 international music executives) and is currently working on flute/piano arrangements of pieces by women composers which will be published and recorded/premiered by 2023.
-An article on the University of Iowa School of Music’s COVID-19 protocols was published in the Music Educators Journal in June 2021.
+Most recently, Walker released Narrative with flutist Virginia Broffitt Kunzer (flute/piano works by women composers – 2023, MSR Classics), published two flute/piano arrangements (Alry Publications), served on the College Music Society’s Presidential Task Force on Leading Change (a two-year appointment of 20 international music executives), and published an article on the University of Iowa School of Music’s COVID-19 protocols in the Music Educators Journal (June 2021).